grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 of STM32F103 clones and counterfeits.

 > This project is moving to more recent releases of the STM32 as there
-> is barely a chance that the STM32F103 will ever get manufactured again.
+> is barely a chance that the STM32F103 will ever get manufactured
+> again.
+Or it may happen that very limited production batches will be
+> sold at a premium price, for those searching for original parts.

-For the development of the project we need access to the hardware pins and interfaces that implements our project.
+For the development of the project we need access to the hardware pins and interfaces that realizes our project.
 So, one of the easiest way to go is the *STM32 Blue and Black Pill* prototyping board.
 This board is based on one of the two existing options: The STM32 BluePill and the STM32 BlackPill boards, easily found on eShops.

-This prototype board substitutes offers the following advantages:
+This prototype board offers the following advantages:

 - Dual board support
-- Unbeatable price/performance
+- Unbeatable cost/performance combo
 - Lots of documentation and community support
-- Higher clock rates when compared to most *Arduino-like* alternatives
+- Higher clock rates when compared to most *Arduino-like* alternatives, with a comparable budget.
 - Lots of interface pins
-- Possibility to *bit-bang* pin at a rate near 4 MHz, which is supported by the MSP430 JTAG interface
+- Possibility to drive JTAG at rates above 4 MHz, supported by the MSP430 JTAG interface
-- A SPI peripheral, also able to run on higher clock speeds, which is a real alternative to the *bit bang* option
-- Possibility to DMA timer transitions and emulate the TMS signal at high speeds and take advantage of the SPI interface at 9MHz bit rate.
-- Possibility to timer a DMA to bit bang GPIO port at these high rates (clock generation for the Flash erase command).
 - Integrated USB port to implement a VCP.
-- Programmable target voltage with fuse protection.
+- Programmable target voltage.
 - Voltage level translator, to drive MSP boards with less than 3.3V.
+- Terminal for a Logic analyzer.
+- Access to most circuit elements for voltage monitoring.

 ![BlackPill-BMP.png](images/BlackPill-BMP-fs8.png)

 # Feature Description

-The BlackPill prototype has the following features:
+The BluePill/BlackPill prototype has the following features:
 - SPI1 pins is used as communication port allowing to use SPI for JTAG transfers.
 Bit banging is obviously available as a standard GPIO:
   - MISO for **TDI**